-103.1.1 Officials
+103.2.1 Officials

-- A One referee-The referee may also serve as a stroke and turn judge, but shall not serve as starter. - B One starter-The starter may also serve as a stroke and turn judge. - C Two stroke and turn judges-At least two people shall perform these duties during competition. - 103.1.2 Timers-Two timers per lane if automatic timing is not being used.
+- A One referee-The referee may also serve as a stroke and turn judge but shall not serve as starter. - B One starter-The starter may also serve as a stroke and turn judge. - C Two stroke and turn judges-At least two people shall perform these duties during competition. - 103.2.2 Timers-Two timers per lane if semiautomatic or manual timing is used.
 One timer per lane if automatic timing is used.

-103.2 QUALIFICATION OF OFFICIALS
+103.3 QUALIFICATION OF OFFICIALS

-- 103.2.1 Referees shall be certified in this capacity by USA Swimming, USMS, YMCA or any other USMSapproved certifying body (Appendix B).
-Starters or stroke and turn judges certified by one of these bodies may serve as referees if they receive training on specific duties of the referee. - 103.2.2 Starters and stroke and turn judges shall be certified in said capacities by USA Swimming, USMS, YMCA or any other USMS-approved certifying body (Appendix B).
+- 103.3.1 Referees shall be certified in this capacity by a USMS-approved certifying body (Appendix B).
+Starters or stroke and turn judges certified by one of these bodies may serve as referees if they receive training on specific duties of the referee. - 103.3.2 Starters and stroke and turn judges shall be certified in said capacities by a USMS-approved certifying body (Appendix B).
 However, uncertified officials may perform the duties of such positions if they receive training in the specified duties of their positions and are under the direct supervision of a certified official.

-103.3 REPORTING OF OFFICIALS AND MEET PERSONNEL
+103.4 REPORTING OF OFFICIALS AND MEET PERSONNEL